All Episodes

 That's true.

-And they do look at the two.
+And they do look at it as two.

 Well, they want the two to be synonymous.

-Um it's it that nevertheless, regardless what the impact is, they are going to be bothered by this.
+Nevertheless, regardless what the impact is, they are going to be bothered by this.

 And stop and think of that.